Javier Suárez (footballer)

-José Javier Suárez Belisario (born 4 May 2006) is a Venezuelan professional footballer who plays as a defender for Liga MX club Atlético San Luis, on loan from Cruz Azul.
+José Javier Suárez Belisario (born 4 May 2006) is a Venezuelan professional footballer who plays as a defender for Liga de Expansión MX club Cruz Azul Hidalgo.
 He has represented both the Mexico and Venezuela at underage level.

 Early life

 Suárez was born on 4 May 2006 in Guárico, Venezuela.
 The son of José Gregorio Suárez and Pilar Belisario, he moved with his family to Mexico in 2010 and obtained Mexican citizenship in 2016.
 Growing up, he played baseball and started playing football at the age of seven.

 Club career

 As a youth player, Suárez joined the youth academy of Mexican side Pachuca.
-Subsequently, he joined the youth academy of Mexican side Cruz Azul and was promoted to the club's senior team in 2023.
+Subsequently, he joined the youth academy of Mexican side Cruz Azul.
 On 12 February 2025, he debuted for them during a 5–0 home win over Real Hope in the CONCACAF Champions Cup.

+Ahead of the 2025–26 season, Suárez was sent on a one-year loan to fellow Liga MX club Atlético San Luis.
+On 18 July 2025, he made his Liga MX debut, coming on as a substitute in the 68th minute of a 1–0 loss to Monterrey.

+For the 2026–27 season, Suárez joined Cruz Azul's affiliate team, Cruz Azul Hidalgo, in the Liga de Expansión MX.
+He made his first appearance for the side in a match against Tapatío.
+Following his performances for the affiliate squad, Suárez made his first league appearance debut for the Cruz Azul senior team on 16 August 2026 during a 2–1 away defeat against Tijuana.